Fodor's Expert Review Museo Artequín

 The resplendent Pabellón París outside the Parque Quinta grounds houses this interactive museum that teaches the fundamentals of art to children, but the pavilion itself—with its glass domes, Pompeian-red walls, and blue-steel columns—is the real jewel.
-It was designed by French architect Pierre-Henri Picq to house Chile's exhibition in the 1889 Paris International Exposition (where Gustave Eiffel's skyline-defining tower was unveiled).
-After the show the structure was shipped back to Santiago.
+Designed by French architect Pierre-Henri Picq, it housed Chile's exhibition in the 1889 Paris International Exposition (where Gustave Eiffel's skyline-defining tower was unveiled); the structure was later shipped to Santiago.
 On weekdays, school groups explore the two floors of reproductions of famous artworks hung at kid-height as well as the virtual reality salon.
 There are occasional interactive exhibits and workshops, plus an on-site café.